By Silvia De Diego, member of the Baud team.

 Active listening involves interpreting the entire message:

-Non-verbal communication, silences, the intonation of our interlocutor, emotions, but also showing him that we have interpreted him correctly.
+Non-verbal communication, silences, the intonation of our interlocutor, emotions, but also to show that we have interpreted it correctly.

 It generates trust, credibility, complicity and understanding, facilitating access to the most relevant information.

 Those summer nights allowed us to exercise active listening even before we knew of its existence.
-A listening that we now apply with our clients when starting any project to extract what is truly relevant and differentiating from your proposals, the essence that we must find, take care of and enhance to create unique brands, but also real.
+A listening that we now apply with our clients at the beginning of any project. to extract the truly relevant and differentiating aspects of their proposals, the essence that we must find, take care of and strengthen to create unique, but also real brands.